bostrt/quikey/README.md

 coming soon
 ```

-The packages above installs two available executables:
+The packages above install two executables:
 - `qk`
 - `quikey-daemon`

-Basically everything can be managed using just `qk` and examples are below.
+Everything can be managed using just `qk` and examples are below.

 # Usage

+## Quickstart

 ## Managing the daemon
 There is a daemon process that must be running for Quikey's macro functionality to run.
 You can manage the daemon from the `qk` client: